CPAB’s Board of Directors has overall responsibility for supervising the management of CPAB's activities and affairs.

-Julie Dickson is a former Superintendent of Financial Institutions of Canada and member of the Financial Stability Board in Basil, Switzerland.
+Julie Dickson is a former Superintendent of Financial Institutions of Canada and member of the Financial Stability Board in Basel, Switzerland.
 She was formerly a Director of the Canada Deposit Insurance Corporation, the Toronto Leadership Center, a member of the Basel Committee on Banking Supervision and a member of the Supervisory Board of the European Central Bank from 2014-2017.
 Dickson is a recipient and Member of the Order of Canada, having been recognized for her work related to financial supervision and regulation in Canada and globally.
 She is currently a member of the Board of the Dubai Financial Services Authority.
 Dickson is a member of CPAB’s Risk and Audit Committee and lives in Ottawa, Ontario.